We are experiencing a dire shortage these days. Not just of oil. Or water. Or food.

 We have a shortage of humans.

-You wouldn’t think in a world of almost seven billion people we’d have such a problem.
+You wouldn’t think in a world of over seven billion people we’d have such a problem.
 But call this Terminator Five.
 The machines are taking over.

-And I’m not talking about the machines putting together our cars, our planes, our computers — no I’m talking about us.
+And I’m not talking about the machines putting together our cars, driving our cars, our planes, our computers — no I’m talking about us.

 We apply for jobs as a list of bullet points.